davorg/dmp/chapters/chapter11.md

 There are a couple of new features to notice here.
 First, we have used (s) after the names of some of our subrules.
 This means that the subrule can appear one or more times in the rule.
-There are a number of other suffixes which can control the num- ber of times that a subrule can appear, and the full list is in table 11.1.
+There are a number of other suffixes which can control the number of times that a subrule can appear, and the full list is in table 11.1.
 In this case we are saying that a file can contain one or more sections and that each section can contain one or more assignment statements.